 According to Zebra’s Retail Vision Study 2017: Nearly 70 percent of retailers across the globe are ready to adopt IoT for improving the experience of customers.

 With the adoption of IoT technology, retailers are opening up all possible delivery channels to ensure smooth shopping experiences for customers.
-Along with exploring innovative delivery services, the IoT technology is also used in the retail sector for improving e-commerce and in-store experience of shoppers.
+Along with exploring innovative delivery services, you can also use IoT technology in the retail sector for improving e-commerce and in-store experience of shoppers.
 Zebra’s study affirms that 78 percent of retailers agree with the idea of integrating e-commerce and in-store experiences.

 Shoppers can buy in-store and get the product shipped straight to home, buy online and pick up in-store, or buy in-store and ship the product home on their own.
-In order to return a product, they again have different options as per their convenience.
-This way, retailers are offering their shoppers a new level of shopping speed and convenience like never before.
+In order to return a product, they again have different options to choose from basis their convenience.
+This way, retailers are offering their shoppers speed and convenience, and getting them to buy more.

 (Image Source: Forbes)